psonhoang/chitcp/README.md

 The automated grading on Gradescope failed, but on Linux server, We pass all tests (82/82) at INFO logging level, and they also pass at lower level logging levels such as DEBUG.

+*UPDATE: We have removed the included uthash.h from multitimer.h (reason for Gradescope's fail)